EDI Dataset Preparation Guides

 - Augment the schema documentation for the Ecological Metadata Language (EML, Jones et al. 2019)

 To contribute to these documents or participate in the associated working groups, see the About page or the repository README.
+For more on the history of this effort, and access to earlier editions of the guides, see the History page.

 The guides